eclipse-vertx/vertx-codegen/README.md

 ## Data objects

-A data object is a type of which encoding/decoding to Vert.x Json type is known to the codegen.
+A data object is a type of which can be converted to a Json type and that is known to codegen.

-You can mark a type as a data object both:
-* Defining a `io.vertx.core.spi.json.JsonCodec` for it
-* Annotating the type itself with `@DataObject`
+There are two ways to use data objects in a code generated API, either as a `@DataObject` annotated POJO or as a json codec type.

-### Json Codec
+### Json codec data objects

-A json codec for type `X` is a concrete class that implements the interface `JsonCodec<X, J>`, where `J` could be:
+A json codec for type `T` is a concrete class that implements the interface `JsonCodec<T, J>`, where `J` could be:

 * `JsonArray` or `JsonObject`
 * `Number`
 * `String`
 * `Boolean`

-If you want to use a `JsonCodec` in vertx-codegen, you must provide a `public static final [JsonCodecType] INSTANCE` field inside the defined codec to retrieve the codec instance.
+You can create such data object using a json codec class, you must provide a `public static final [JsonCodecType] INSTANCE`

-To mark a type as a data object in your package , you must specify the codec in `@ModuleGen` annotation in `package-info.java` file.
-E.g.:
+To mark a type as a data object in your package , you need to declare the codec in `@ModuleGen` annotation in `package-info.java` file, e.g.:

 ```java
 @ModuleGen(